 Are you in the middle of paying down debt?
 Great job!
 Starting is the hardest part.

-If you’ve got months or years to go on your debt repayment journey, then planning for and looking forward to a vacation might be the motivation you need to keep saving as much as you can.
-While you keep paying down that debt, month after month.
+If you’ve got months or years to go on your debt repayment journey, planning a vacation might be the motivation you need to keep saving as you continue paying down your debt, month after month.

 Even though it can slow down your debt repayment, spending a small amount of money on a vacation while paying down debt might be just the mental motivation you need to push through and pay everything off.

-The important steps are to budget and pay cash for it.
+The crucial steps are budgeting for it and paying cash for it.

 Taking a Vacation While Paying Down Debt?